ShCyberNin/ShCyberNin/README.md

 Aspiring cybersecurity and forensics personnel who is deeply passionate about the Information Technology and Cyber Field.
 Knowledge-hungry and a fast learner.
 Well-versed in public security, quick thinking, and ever adapting.
 I am excited to continue learning and contributing to the cybersecurity community, and I will be showcasing my projects on GitHub to share my progress and experiences.

 ## Objective
-Through my journey in computer science, I have cultivated a deep passion for cybersecurity, drawn to its dynamic challenges and critical role in safeguarding digital assets.
+Through my studies in Cybersecurity, I have cultivated a deep passion for cybersecurity, drawn to its dynamic challenges and critical role in safeguarding digital assets.
 As I embark on my career, I am driven to transition into the cybersecurity field.
 I am eager to apply my knowledge, skills, and determination to contribute effectively to threat detection, incident response, and overall security posture, while continuously learning and growing in this rapidly evolving domain.

 ## Skills